MovieLabs/mddf/README.md

 * availstool
 * cpe-preprocessing

-## <a name="h_Versions">Versions</a>
+## <a name="h_Versions">Executables</a>

-The latest releases are:

-* mddf-lib: v1.1.2
+Binary releases are available in two forms:

+* as Native Executables for Windows, OS-X, and Linux systems.
+Each executable is specific to the processing of either Avails or Manifest files.
+These may be downloaded from the MovieLabs web site.
+The latest stable releases are:

    * Manifest Validator: v1.2.4
    * Avails Validator: v1.1.2

+* as an executable Java jar which supports the processing of either Avails or Manifest files.
+Jar files may be downloaded from the ./binaries directory of this repository.

+Note that the executable jar provides all of the capabilities available via the two native eexcutable packages.
+In addition, the jar provides a command line interface CLI that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).

-Refer to ChangeLog.md for a list of specific enhancements and bug fixes.
+Refer to ChangeLog.md for a list of specific enhancements and bug fixes for any given release.

 ## <a name="h_Roadmap">Software Organization & Roadmap:</a>